markyoder/wasp_clone/wasphive/README.md

 in this set, then this validation check fails.
 If it does not exist, then the validation check passes.
 If the value being checked is an integer, then leading zeros are ignored.

+### Sum Over
+__SumOver__ This restriction will always contain a context expression and an expected sum value.
+The value is the desired sum when all of the the  elements in the given context are summed.
+The context contains a relative ancestry path in the parse tree that the values will be summed over.
+For a simple array, this will usually be "..", however it may go back further in lineage if needed (e.g. "../../..").